 Help finder

 Sometimes you need a little extra help.
-Are you concerned about your own gambling?
+Are you concerned about your own gambling behaviour?
 Or about someone else who is gambling too much?
-See below which type of help suits you.
+See below what type of help suits you best.
 What do you prefer?

-Many people think of help as an intensive inpatient treatment, but that is usually not necessary.
+Many people immediately associate help with intensive treatment in a clinic, but this is usually not necessary.
 If you seek help in time, it is often easier to overcome your gambling problem.
-There are also lighter forms of help you can choose yourself.
+There are also mild forms of help that you can choose yourself.

-In doubt?
-Call, chat, or message OpenOverGokken for free and anonymously, or contact your GP.
+Are you in doubt?
+Call, chat or message OpenOverGokken for free and anonymously, or contact your general practitioner.

 If you have complaints or problems, you can go to your general practitioner.
-Your GP has professional confidentiality.
-This means: your GP is not allowed to tell others anything about you.
+He/she has professional confidentiality.
+This means: your general practitioner is not allowed to tell others anything about you.
 Not to your employer.
 Not to your partner.
 To no one.

 • Being very tired